-2.5.6.2 Data Editing and Imputation Methodologies of Expenditure Variables
+Data Editing and Imputation Methodologies of Expenditure Variables the expenditure imputation process to supplement missing household data.

-The expenditure data included on this file were derived from both the MEPS Household (HC) and the Medical Provider Components (MPC).
-The MPC contacted medical providers identified by household respondents.
-The charge and payment data from medical providers were used in the expenditure imputation process to supplement missing household data.
 For all outpatient visits, MPC data were used if available; otherwise, HC data were used.
 Missing data for outpatient visits where HC data were not complete and MPC data were not collected, or MPC data were not complete, were derived through the imputation process.